-Overview of 2022
+Overview of 2024

 The issued structured notes expose the Company to the risk of changes in market prices of the underlying securities, interest rate risk and, where denominated in currencies other than Euros, the risk of changes in exchange rates between the Euro and the other relevant currencies.
-The Company uses the contracts that it purchases from other Morgan Stanley Group undertakings to hedge the market price, interest rate and foreign currency risks associated with the issuance of the structured notes.
+The Company enters into derivative transactions with other Morgan Stanley Group undertakings to hedge the market price, interest rate and foreign currency risks associated with the issuance of the structured notes.

 The statement of comprehensive income for the year is set out on page 12.
-The Company reported a profit before income tax of $\notin 1,776,000$ for the year ended 31 December 2022, compared to $\notin 2,825,000$ in the prior year.
-The decrease in profit before income tax is driven by a decrease in the Company's share of Morgan Stanley's derivatives business revenues.
+The Company reported a profit before income tax of $\pounds$ 1,427,000 for the year ended 31 December 2024, compared to $\pounds$ 1,398,000 recognised for the year ended 31 December 2023.
+The increase in profit before income tax is driven by an increase in the Company's share of Morgan Stanley's derivatives business revenues.
 The profit before income tax of the Company represents fees received in relation to intermediary services.